 Techniques of laser ablation and fulguration often rely on heat and electricity to destroy lesions.
 These often unnecessarily powerful energy sources can have damaging effects on surrounding healthy tissue and only remove lesions superficially.
 For these reasons, we exclusively use the “cold excision” technique.
 This technique excises the endometriosis lesions using minimal to no electricity and preserves the body’s healthy tissue.

 With our method of cold excision surgery, we are also able to preserve removed lesions and send them to a pathology laboratory for testing at the cellular level for endometriosis.
 We feel this is a crucial component of our surgeries as it is the best way to definitively and formally diagnose endometriosis.
 It also helps us to better understand the possibility of lesions growing or spreading.
 With other surgical methods such as ablation, a pathology laboratory cannot test the endometriosis tissue because surgery often destroys it.

-Although our surgeons have training in robotics, we do not use robots.
-We feel the machines are not precise enough for meticulous endometriosis surgery.
-Robotic surgery also requires more incision sites, leading to a more invasive procedure with more scarring than minimally invasive laparoscopic surgery.
+We feel that the machines are not precise enough for meticulous endometriosis surgery.
+Robotic surgery may also require more incision sites, leading to a more invasive procedure with more scarring than traditional laparoscopic surgery.

 An integrated approach

 Diet and lifestyle changes can constitute a complementary measure in the treatment of endometriosis, particularly for pre-and post-surgery patients.
 Because endometriosis causes widespread inflammation, which leads to symptoms such as constipation, diarrhea, and abnormal gas, and bloating, patients may experience some symptom relief when following an anti-inflammatory diet.